Share this to:

 “This is the most exceptional example of the degree of preservation of artistic skills we’ve seen in our clinic,” said Dr. Corinne Fischer, director at St. Michael’s Hospital’s Memory Clinic and another of the paper’s authors.
 “As well, most of the other studies that have been done in this area looked at other kinds of dementia such as Alzheimer’s disease or frontal temporal dementia, while this is a case of cognitive reserve in a patient with fairly advanced vascular dementia.”

 Dr. Fornazzari previously wrote a paper detailing a musician who, despite declining health because of Alzheimer’s disease, could still play the piano and learn new music.
-As well, in October 2011, Dr. Fischer and colleagues looked at bilingual patients with Alzheimer’s and discovered they had twice as much cognitive reserve as their unilingual counterparts.
+As well, Dr. Fischer and colleagues looked at bilingual patients with Alzheimer’s and discovered they had twice as much cognitive reserve as their unilingual counterparts.

 Educators should take a page from these results and encourage schools to teach the arts – whether sculpture, painting or music – rather than cutting back on them, said Dr. Fornazzari.
 “Art should be taught to everyone.
 It’s better than many medications and is as important as mathematics or history.”